ese3500/final-project-sid-s-kids/README.md

 A silicon controlled rectifier circuit with at least a constant firing angle.
 Ideally a voltage output measurement would be included as well.

-The demonstration will consist of the following: attaching an AC power source to the device either from a transformer or AWG and measuring the output with the device and an osciliscope in order to examine ripple and accuracy to most likely a 1/2 voltage scaling.
+The demonstration will consist of the following: attaching an AC power source to the device either from a transformer or waveform generator and measuring the output with the device and an osciliscope in order to examine ripple and accuracy to most likely a 1/2 voltage scaling.
 A constant firing angle alpha will be employed at this point which will yield a preset output DC voltage.
 The goal of this demo is to prove that the SCR devices are working, do not short unintentionally and can handle a DC load.

+The basis of the PID controller should be evident in the code, even if it isn't connected to all the sensors.

 ### 7. Final Demo